progit/progit/de/01-introduction/01-chapter1.markdown

 This chapter will be about getting started with Git.
 We will begin at the beginning by explaining some background on version control tools, then move on to how to get Git running on your system and finally how to get it setup to start working with.
 At the end of this chapter you should understand why Git is around, why you should use it and you should be all setup to do so.

 In diesem Kapitel wird es darum gehen, wie man mit Git loslegen kann.
 Wir werden erläutern, wozu Versionskontrollsystemen gut sind, wie man Git auf verschiedenen Systemen installieren und konfigurieren kann, so daß man in der Lage ist, mit der Arbeit anzufangen.
-Am Ende dieses Kapitels solltest du verstehen, wozu Git gut ist, weshalb du es verwenden solltest und wie du damit loslegen kannst.
+Am Ende dieses Kapitels solltest Du verstehen, wozu Git gut ist, weshalb Du es verwenden solltest und wie Du damit loslegen kannst.

 ## Wozu Versionskontrolle? ##

 What is version control, and why should you care?
 Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
 For the examples in this book you will use software source code as the files being version controlled, though in reality you can do this with nearly any type of file on a computer.

-Was ist Versionskontrolle, und warum solltest du dich dafür interessieren?
+Was ist Versionskontrolle, und warum solltest Du dich dafür interessieren?
 Versionskontrollsysteme (VCS) protokollieren Änderungen an einer Datei oder einer Anzahl von Dateien über die Zeit hinweg, so daß man zu jedem Zeitpunkt auf Versionen und Änderungen zugreifen kann.
-Die Beispiele in diesem Buch verwenden Software Quellcode Dateien, tatsächlich aber kannst du Änderungen an praktisch jeder Art von Datei per Versionskontrolle nachverfolgen.
+Die Beispiele in diesem Buch verwenden Software Quellcode Dateien, tatsächlich aber kannst Du Änderungen an praktisch jeder Art von Datei per Versionskontrolle nachverfolgen.

 If you are a graphic or web designer and want to keep every version of an image or layout (which you would most certainly want to), a Version Control System (VCS) is a very wise thing to use.
 It allows you to revert files back to a previous state, revert the entire project back to a previous state, compare changes over time, see who last modified something that might be causing a problem, who introduced an issue and when, and more.
 Using a VCS also generally means that if you screw things up or lose files, you can easily recover.
 In addition, you get all this for very little overhead.

-Als ein Grafik- oder Webdesigner zum Beispiel willst du in der Lage sein, jede Version eines Bildes oder Layouts zurückverfolgen zu können.
+Als ein Grafik- oder Webdesigner zum Beispiel willst Du in der Lage sein, jede Version eines Bildes oder Layouts zurückverfolgen zu können.
 Es wäre daher sehr ratsam, ein Versionskontrollsystem zu verwenden.
 Ein solches System erlaubt Dir, einzelne Dateien oder auch ein ganzes Projekt in einen früheren Zustand zurückzuversetzen, nachzuvollziehen, wer zuletzt welche Änderungen vorgenommen hat, die möglicherweise Probleme verursachen, wer eine Änderung ursprünglich vorgenommen hat usw.
-Ein Versionskontrollsystem für Deine Arbeit zu verwenden, versetzt dich in die Lage jederzeit zu einem vorherigen, funktionierenden Zustand zurückzugehen, wenn du vielleicht Mist gebaut oder aus irgendeinem Grunde Dateien verloren hast.
-All diese Vorteile erhältst du für einen nur sehr geringen, zusätzlichen Aufwand.
+Ein Versionskontrollsystem für Deine Arbeit zu verwenden, versetzt dich in die Lage jederzeit zu einem vorherigen, funktionierenden Zustand zurückzugehen, wenn Du vielleicht Mist gebaut oder aus irgendeinem Grunde Dateien verloren hast.
+All diese Vorteile erhältst Du für einen nur sehr geringen, zusätzlichen Aufwand.

 ### Local Version Control Systems ###